NathanCheshire/GravatarJavaClient/README.md

 ## Pulling in with Gradle

-Make sure you have the following line in your `repositories` Gradle config:
+Make sure you have the following line in your `repositories` Gradle config (it is recommended that JitPack be at the end of the repositories section):

 `maven { url 'https://jitpack.io' }`